 Bratislava.
 Capital of Slovakia and one of the lesser-known European holiday destinations.
 With its trendy neighbours of Vienna and Budapest getting hordes of tourists each year, Bratislava falls far behind, despite it being situated just over an hour away from Vienna and two hours from the Hungarian capital.

-Many people who do visit Slovakia only spend one day in Bratislava, and while I will always advocate for slow travel, I understand that it is not always possible, and so if you only have enough time for one day in Bratislava, this post will tell you all you need to know!
+Many people who do visit Slovakia only spend one day in Bratislava, and while I will always advocate for slow travel, I understand that it is not always possible, and so if you’re pressed for time, this post will tell you all the best things to do in Bratislava in one day.

 Spending One Day in Bratislava?
 Here’s All You Need to Know